-The results of our cost-effectiveness analysis suggest that the use of PCSK9 inhibitors may produce substantial reductions in non-fatal MIs, non-fatal strokes, and cardiovascular deaths over 20 years.
-The NNT5 (number of patients that would be needed to be treated for 5 years to avoid one major adverse cardiovascular event) for PCSK9 inhibitors appears to be very favorable; however, treatment with PCSK9 inhibitors generates cost-effectiveness ratios that exceed commonly-accepted thresholds such as \$100,000/QALY.93 Achieving cost-effectiveness at a threshold of \$100,000/QALY would require price reductions of 63% to 82% compared with current prices.
+The results of our cost-effectiveness analysis suggest that the use of PCSK9 inhibitors may produce substantial reductions in non-fatal MIs, non-fatal strokes, and cardiovascular deaths over the lifetime analytic horizon.
+The NNT5 (number of patients that would be needed to be treated for 5 years to avoid one major adverse cardiovascular event) of 28 for PCSK9 inhibitors appears to be relatively low; despite this, however, treatment with PCSK9 inhibitors generates cost-effectiveness ratios that far exceed commonly-accepted thresholds such as \$100,000/QALY.
+Achieving cost-effectiveness at a threshold of \$100,000/QALY would require price reductions of 60% to 63% compared with current prices.
 And the results of our analysis of potential budget impact suggest that even deeper reductions may be required to avoid excessive cost burdens to the health care system.
-Our value-based price benchmark for each PCSK9 inhibitor is \$2,177 annually, which represents an 85% reduction from the list price of \$14,600.
+Our value-based price benchmark for each PCSK9 inhibitor is \$2,177 annually, which represents an 85% reduction from the list price of \$14,350.

-The high costs of specialty drugs - including novel chemotherapeutic agents for cancer and treatments for Hepatitis C - have generated considerable debate about their societal value.129-131 The opportunity cost of these high drug prices is a function of the incidence and prevalence of the targeted disease as well as the indicated duration of treatment.131 An expensive therapy for a rare disease that affects a small number of patients may only have a small impact on the health care budget.
+The high costs of specialty drugs - including novel chemotherapeutic agents for cancer and treatments for Hepatitis C - have generated considerable debate about their societal value.132-134 The opportunity cost of these high drug prices is a function of the incidence and prevalence of the targeted disease, as well as the indicated duration of treatment.
+An expensive therapy for a rare disease that affects a small number of patients may only have a small impact on the health care budget.
 On the other hand, PCSK9 inhibitors are meant to be lifelong therapy for a large and growing population with pre-existing CVD, and their high price may have a sizeable effect on total health care spending.